michaelkotlyar/FullFeatureX/README.md

 The rest that you see in the `/users` page are [faker](https://www.npmjs.com/package/faker) accounts generated when seeding data into the database.
 The passwords are practically unknown.

 ### Subresource Integrity
 The [bootstrap](https://www.npmjs.com/package/bootstrap), [popper.js](https://www.npmjs.com/package/popper.js) and [jquery](https://www.npmjs.com/package/jquery) libraries are referenced in `/src/server/views/layout.pug`.
-Their integrity attribute is generated from their file content and should be regenerated every time the respective module is updated.
+Their integrity attributes are generated from their file content and should be regenerated every time the respective module is updated.
 [Here's a good resource on this](https://truveris.github.io/articles/subresource-integrity/).

 ## Contribution
 I personally intend for this project to be my own work.
 However, if there are any improvements you'd like to suggest, you're more than welcome to contact me about it.